pmorrell/angsbigd/readme.md

 - /home/morrellp/shared/Datasets/NGS/Alignments/???

 Our reference sequence directory is /home/morrellp/shared/References/Reference_Sequences/Barley/Morex/.
 There are both the puiblished version of the Morex assembly and the pseudo-scaffolds created by M. Mascher.

+Have yet to figure out where to store data during the analysis.
+In shared space, or in individual home directories?

 ## To Run